twigikit/FTBC_project_1/README.md

 ### Future Development
 * There is an obvious decreasing trend in tobacco spending.
 What are the likely drivers of this decreasing trend?

-* Enhance the granularity of this study including explore any differences in consumption pattern between states and terrorities.
+* Enhance the granularity of this study including explore further some of the unexpected observations.

+* States and terrorities specific study specifically explore if there is any differences in consumption pattern between states and terrorities.

 ### References
 * ABS Household Final Consumption and Expenditure (including household saving): https://www.abs.gov.au/statistics/economy/national-accounts/australian-national-accounts-national-income-expenditure-and-product/latest-release